-Complementing the growing food scene is San Diego’s prized craft beer contingent, numbering over 100 breweries and a collection of distilleries throughout the county.
-Beyond the wealth of choices, the quality and creativity of San Diego brewers make the city one the finest beer destinations in the world.
+Complementing the growing food scene is San Diego’s prized craft beer contingent, numbering over 130 breweries and a collection of distilleries throughout the county.
+Beyond the wealth of choices, the quality and creativity of local brewers make San Diego one of "America's best beer cities," according to Conde Nast Traveler.
 You’ll find pioneering brewers like Ballast Point, Stone Brewing Co. and the one who put San Diego on the craft beer map, Karl Strauss Brewing.
 A trip to a brewery, or a beer tour, is a must for any beer connoisseur, but plentiful local beer selections are on tap at restaurants and bars around town, offering a pleasant surprise for all to partake.

 Wine drinkers have cause to rejoice too, with more than 100 dynamic wineries located in all corners of the County and ample opportunities to enjoy locally bottled wines at restaurants, wine bars and tasting rooms.
 In San Diego’s wine region you won’t find busloads of tourists and hyper-manicured tasting sets but rather small owner-driven boutique wineries offering tours and tastings in an intimate setting with a friendly laid back San Diego style.